 Understanding erosion control

-The basic principle behind erosion control is that it is the policy of attempting to control and manage soil erosion in construction or land development sites.
+The basic principle behind erosion control is that it is the policy of attempting to control and manage soil erosion in for example construction or land development sites.
 Effective management of erosion control involves confronting water run-off points and air pollution by dust.
-These strategies are designed to avoid polluting local watercourses, reduce soil loss on the site, and ensure that the environment is as unpolluted as possible at the end of the construction job.
-There are a wide variety of different methods employed in erosion control, including creating physical barriers which reduce the impact of wind upon dust piles, or limit water movement within the site; sediment control methods including sediment and silt basins or fencing, and resins designed to bind with fine soil to prevent it from becoming airborne or waterborne.
+Erosion Control strategies are designed to avoid polluting local watercourses, reduce soil loss on the site, and ensure that the environment is as unpolluted at the end of the construction job.
+There is a variety of different methods employed in erosion control, including creating physical barriers which reduce the impact of wind upon dust piles, or limit water movement within the site; sediment control methods including sediment and silt basins or fencing, and resins designed to bind with fine soil to prevent it from becoming airborne or waterborne.

 Erosion control methods and your company